valr300/OSPaypalIpn/README.md

 # Step 7: Hopefully you're still following and you got this far.

 If you succeesfully tested and everything is ok... congratulation !
-It took me months to get there!

-  edit the current "!PaypalConfig" in the component you want to be set
+  edit the current "!PaypalConfig" in the component you want to set

-         set  TestMode=0
+         TestMode=0
          business={Yourrealpaypypalemail}

  edit the "ipnconf.php" to enable real tranactions